 - Compact - The OM is smaller than the size of two Boss pedals, which is quite compact considering how many pedals this thing can replace.

 - Easy to get your sound - Once you understand what the controls do, it's easy to dial in the sound you want.

-- Not intuitive - For the basic controls and functions, the OM is actually easy to use.
+- Some controls are not intuitive - For the basic controls and functions, the OM is actually easy to use.
 But between some of the more esoteric controls unique to the OM (lo retain; mod source; control input) and several hidden parameters (control reset; true bypass/buffered output; tap tempo), there's no getting around having to read the manual.
 And unless you use it a lot you're likely to forget how some of the more obscure controls work, so you'll be referring to the manual even after you've initially learned it.
 I need to make a laminated cheat sheet with the hidden controls that I can stuff into my pedalboard.

 - Only two presets in stock configuration - I listed "two presets" as a plus.
 But presets are so essential and the pedal is capable of so many different effects, that I find myself wishing it had more!
 On the other hand, that would increase the size of the pedal (assuming they provided a dedicated footswitch for each preset) and I very much appreciate the OM's compact size.
 Perhaps Source Audio's answer is the right one: The OM can be expanded with the Neuro Hub which allows you to store 128 presets for multiple Source Audio pedals, and adds more real-time control options.

 - Not stereo - I suppose you could argue that it makes some sense for a stompbox, but having the gorgeous OM sound engine limited to mono seems like an unnecessary handicap.